united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 2. Get all parentUID's from the `productInheritanceTable` for each of the selected UID's.
 3. Get the AID's for the parentUID's from the `uniqueProductTable`.
 4. Get all key, value pairs from the `productTagTable` and `productTagStringTable` for the in step 1 selected UID's.
-5. Return all parent AID's, the child UID and AID, all the productTag and all the productTagString values.
+5. Return all parent AID's under the column name of the corresponding parent productID's.
+Return the child AID and UID.
+Return the productTag and productTagString values under the column name of the corresponding valueNames.

 ### SQL Database to connect to Tableau server

+*This is currently not included in the stack*

 For the digital shadow functionality we need to give the tableau server access to the data.
 Because the tableau server can't directly connect to the REST API, we need to either use a database in between, or a tableau web data connector.
 We were advised against the tableau web data connector (general info about tableau webdata connectors: https://help.tableau.com/current/pro/desktop/en-us/examples_web_data_connector.htm ).

-Because of that we implemented a sql database.
-We used timescaleDB because it is opensource, works well with node-red and with tableau and is fast with timeseries data, which makes it the best choice for the task.
-According to the structure overview in the beginning of this article we are using node-red to fetch the required data from the REST API of `factoryinsight` and push it into the timescaleDB.
-The database can then be accessed by the tableau server.
+Because of that we implemented a SQL database in combination with Node-RED.
+Node-RED requests data from the REST API in regular intervals and pushes it into the SQL database.
+From there on we can access the data with the Tableau server.

 ## Industry Example
 To test the digital shadow functionality and display its advantages we implemented the solution in a model factory.